nuts-n-bits/bruh/README.md

 - strict typing, `struct Duck(str)` can’t be used in place for `struct Dack(str)`
 - standard library implements functional programming primitives (functor applicative monad etc.)
 - basically everything is expression
-  - declaration, assignment and mutation expressions return unit value `()`
+  - declaration, assignment and mutation expressions evaluates to unit value `()`
+  - block expression evaluates to the value of its last sub-expression

 ## Type